L-Arginine: The Key to Both Heart Health and Sexual Health

 “Sex can improve your cardiovascular health, and studies indicate your chances of heart problems may decrease if you’re having sex regularly…twice a week or more can cut the risk of heart attack by half,” says Michael Krychman, M.D. the Executive Director of the Southern California Center for Sexual Health and Survivorship Medicine and author of 100 Questions & Answers About Women’s Sexual Wellness and Vitality.

 “The cardiovascular benefit of sex may be due in part to the orgasmic release of the hormone oxytocin which is produced during orgasm and sexual arousal.
 Many couples are reluctant to discuss sexual health issues with their doctors and clinicians may be hesitant to broach the subject.

 So people often believe no treatment options are available.
-That’s not the case particularly given the positive results of the latest clinical studies, and individual supplements.
-L-Arginine is designed to boost nitric oxide output, improve circulation, blood flow and maximize the performance of testosterone, the natural male hormone associated with sexuality and libido.
+That’s not the case, particularly given the positive results of the latest clinical studies and individual supplements.
+L-Arginine is designed to boost nitric oxide output, improve circulation and blood flow and maximize the performance of testosterone, the natural male hormone associated with sexuality and libido.

-Other ingredients include L-Citrulline, L-Carnitine, magnesium, and zinc, all clinically proven to improve erectile function and enhance the benefits of testosterone make perfect companions to testosterone therapy.
+Other ingredients include L-Citrulline, L-Carnitine, magnesium, and zinc, all clinically proven to improve erectile function and enhance the benefits of testosterone.
+All of these make perfect companions to testosterone therapy.